hidayathms/ansible/README.md

     Playbook is an ansible script to execute things parallely Palybook is a list of play, Play is a list of task, task is an action you want to execute

-# what is the language used by playboo
+# what is the language used by playbook
     YAML is the language  used by Ansible to write playbook YAML is indentation specific